-The O-Plan2 project is continuing actively to develop in a number of ways.
+The O-Plan project is continuing actively to develop in a number of ways.

-The current O-Plan2 prototype now gives us a basis as a complete system for command specification, planning and execution control.
+The current O-Plan prototype now gives us a basis for a complete system for command specification, planning and execution control.
 A number of parts of the system are provided in a very simplistic way at present.
 It is intended that effort will be devoted to replacement of components in the current system with improved versions.
-Some O-Plan1 components for example (such as the "Clouds" data structures for helping with TOME and GOST management [41]) have yet to be re-implemented in the current prototype.
-Experiments with the integration of support modules provided by others for time point network management and for world modelling will be conducted.
+Some components in the first version of O-Plan, for example (such as the "Clouds" data structures for helping with TOME and GOST management [37]), have yet to be re-implemented in the current prototype.
+Experiments with the integration of constraint managers or support modules provided by others for time point network management and for world modelling will be conducted.
 The extremely simple controller strategies used in the current implementation will be improved upon.